 Learning lessons when things go wrong

-- There was a system in place to learn lessons following incidents. - Incidents had been recorded, investigated with action taken.
-Incidents were discussed with the staff team to ensure the risk of reoccurrence was minimised.
+- There was a system in place to learn lessons following incidents. - Incidents had been recorded, investigated with action taken. - Incidents had been reviewed to learn from lessons and minimise the risk of reoccurrence.

 Staffing and recruitment